Anshul619/HLD-System-Designs/src/2_AWSComponents/2_SecurityAndIdentityServices/1_IdentityServices/AWSOrganization.md

 - Quota allocation

 All the recommendations and procedures described in this document are in compliance with the [AWS Well-Architected Framework](../../AWS-Well-Architected-Framework.md).

+# AWS Resource Access Manager
+- [AWS RAM](https://aws.amazon.com/ram/) helps you securely share your resources across AWS accounts, within your organization or organizational units (OUs), and with IAM roles and users for supported resource types.